DaveBackus/Data_Bootcamp/Markdown/related_courses.md

 **INFO-GB.3336.
 Data Mining for Business Intelligence.**  Data mining techniques for managers.
 Examines "how data mining can be used to improve decision-making" using "real-world examples."
 Covers the principles and techniques of data mining, including predictive modeling, classification, decision trees, and cross validation.
 Includes hands-on examples, but is not primarily a coding course.

 **MKTG-GB.2344.
 Data-Driven Decision Making.**  The course is designed to give you working knowledge of basic data analysis and statistical software, and to train you to deal with a wide spectrum of quantitative problems that you are likely to encounter in your workplace.
-[Course website](http://www.d3mprof.com/).
+The [cocurse website](http://www.d3mprof.com/) is a thing of beauty.